qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - can i change the size of the font
 - can i change the font size
 - how can i change the font style is there a way
-- tbsp it would be nice to have a feature where you can change style and size of tbsp
+- it would be nice to have a feature where you can change style and size of font
 - how can i match message font size and style with the signature font size and style
 - would like to see option to change font size and style
 - how do i change my font style in edison